Q. Which of the following statements relate to the Advaita Vedanta school of Hindu philosophy?

-1. It says that Supreme Cosmic Spirit is the One, the whole and the only reality
+1. It asserts that the Supreme Cosmic Spirit is the One, the whole and the only reality.

 Select the correct option from the codes given below: